The impossibly light, moist and tender crumb of this cake makes it (yes, really) the very best gluten free vanilla cake you've ever had.

 Deciding on a frosting for your gluten free vanilla cake

-I usually frost this cake with a stiff vanilla buttercream frosting.
+I usually frost this cake with a stiff vanilla buttercream frosting, especially when I make it into a layer cake.
 It holds its shape really well and protects the cake from drying out like a softer frosting but without wilting.
 If you'd really like to dive in, please see our full discussion of gluten free frosting recipes, tips, and FAQs.

 The simplest way to a lovely, basic gf frosting is to just beat 10 to 12 tablespoons (140 to 168 grams) unsalted butter, at room temperature, until light and fluffy.
 Add vanilla extract and/or the seeds from the inside of a vanilla bean, and begin with 2 cups (230 grams) confectioners' sugar.